 - 1. The USB port is used to connect the SimpleBGC 32bit stabilization board to PC. - 2.
 Gyroscopic sensor(s) (IMU's) are connected to I2C slot.
-When there is a second IMU their outputs are combined with an Y-cable and in either case a single connection is made to the port as shown. - 3.
-Each axis motor is connected to the corresponding motor connection.
-These outputs are connected directly to the brushless gimbal motors.
-If any output is not used, disable it in the GUI.

-NOTE: It is advisable to pull each motor cable through (and make at least one loop around) a ferrite ring to avoid high frequency interference from affecting the IMU sensors and other electronic devices (both on and connected to the board).

-4. The controller board is equipped with a power cable for connection to a battery.
-To avoid connection interruptions it is recommended that you solder the wires to these pins from the corresponding connector to your battery and include some form of physical strain relief.
-Note Polarity at all times, do not make an incorrect connection.
-Even a brief (instantaneous) incorrect connection may damage (or destroy) the board (and perhaps the battery).
+When there is a second IMU their outputs are combined with an Y-cable and in either case a single connection is made to the port as shown. - Each motor is connected to the corresponding motor output If any output is not used, disable it in the GUI.
+Motors are configured in the "Hardware" tab.
+NOTE: It is advisable to pull each motor cable through (and make at least one loop around) a ferrite ring to avoid high frequency interference from affecting the IMU sensors and other electronic devices (both on and connected to the board). - 4.
+The controller board is equipped with a power cable for connection to a battery.
+Observe polarity at all times, do not make an incorrect connection!
+Even a brief (instantaneous) incorrect connection may damage (or destroy) the board.